 Ollie Metcalfe | Head of Fellowship

-Having trained at the Royal Welsh College of Music and Drama and living and working as an actress in London, I was lucky enough to join Help for Heroes in the summer of 2010 as part of the Challenges and Events team.
-I have now been managing the Band of Brothers since 2011.
-I am hugely passionate about making a difference to the lives of the wounded, injured and sick and their family members and feel incredibly privileged to be able to work with these inspirational men and women in such a fantastic organisation.
+Ollie Metcalfe joined us in 2010.
+Trained at the Royal Welsh College of Music and Drama, Ollie initially worked as an actress until joining us as part of the Challenges and Events team.
+Since 2011 she has managed the Band of Brothers Fellowship, and is passionate about making a difference to the lives of wounded, injured and sick, as well as their family members: "I feel incredibly privileged to be able to work with these inspirational men and women and be part of such a fantastic organisation."

 NAVAL SERVICE RECOVERY CENTRE, PLYMOUTH